 Increasing awareness of the direct-acting antivirals that can cure hepatitis C

 An estimated 2.9 million people are co-infected with HIV and hepatitis C (HCV) virus.

 A lack of awareness about hepatitis C has led to low demand for diagnosis and treatment, despite the availability of revolutionary treatments that can cure most cases of HCV in 12 weeks.

-The grant is attempting to stimulate demand for HCV care in selected countries by raising awareness by engaging with civil society organizations and national decision makers.
+The grant is attempting to stimulate demand for HCV care in selected countries by raising awareness among civil society organizations and national decision makers.

 “Unitaid is a pioneer in tackling market bottlenecks for new and efficient hepatitis C treatments.
 Stimulating demand is key to shaping a healthy market.”